OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     if (graphicUnit = -99/no unit) {
       // If there is no graphic unit then no meters/groups are displayed and you can display all meters.
       //  Also, if not admin, then meters not displayable are not viewable.
-      // admin can see all.
-      compatibleMeters = visibleMeters
+      // admin can see all except if unit is null (not included in ones gotten above). compatibleMeters = visibleMeters
     } else {
       // If displayable is false then only admin.